shadowandy/MapleStory-Mobile-Bot/README.md

 Configurations
 ==============
-Most of the tweaks are found in the variable settings of msmFarmer.py.
+Most of the settings are found in the variable settings of startFarmer*.py.

 Can it be used for other games?
 ===============================